 High power/ High interest

 In the high power/high interest quadrant are our immediate customers – operators and manufacturers of audio monitoring systems.
 Machine learning developers are also in this category.
-Both of these groups stand to benefit from our system, so long as their requirements are met:
+Both of these groups stand to benefit from our system, so long as their requirements are met.
+The benefits include:

 · Assisting with responsible practice – they can use the privacy screening to promote themselves to potential customers or to the general public